Love. We all want it. We all need it. And we all think we do it really well…but what does it look like?

 Because that’s what God does for us.
 He sets up our whole lives giving us every chance to know Him.
 He digs in the dirt for us, as He knows how to cultivate us so that we will produce the best fruit possible.
 He holds our hands when we are hurting.
 And cries with us when others hurt us, sometimes even standing in to take the pain.

 And that’s messy.
 And that should be our model.
 Because loving a person from afar…well, that’s not bad.
-But telling them how they should live their life…pointing out finger at them is never going to win anyone’s heart to Jesus.
-So if your child is lost there is nothing wrong going to find them…showing them the way back, or to God.
+But telling them how they should live their life…pointing our finger at them is never going to win anyone’s heart to Jesus.
+So if your child is lost there is nothing wrong with going to find them…showing them the way back, or to God.
 By you yourself modeling who He is.

 And this may take work and sacrifice.
 To figure out what inside of you needs fixing.
 By asking for the mind and heart of Christ.
 So maybe, just maybe they will see Jesus in you and He will look good enough to follow.